 Indigenous Student Center Coalition (ISCC)

 This is the second year we see a coordinated effort among student organizations to provide the campus with various programming through the Indigenous Student Center Coalition (ISCC).
 The ISCC is still in its beginning stages and is currently made up of Indigenous student organization leaders and the ISC program coordinator.
-The seven student organizations that are represented on the ISCC and are housed in the Indigenous Student Center include Wunk Sheek, American Indian Science & Engineering Society, Alpha Pi Omega Sorority Inc. – Lambda Chapter, Twin Tails, Indigenous Law Student Association, Tribal Libraries, Archives, & Museums, and the Indigenous Graduate Students.
+The six student organizations that are represented on the ISCC and are housed in the Indigenous Student Center include Wunk Sheek, American Indian Science & Engineering Society, Twin Tails, Indigenous Law Student Association, Tribal Libraries, Archives, & Museums, and the Indigenous Graduate Students.